Wavin' Flag: Coca-Cola Celebration Mix

-In 2010, a remix of the song, entitled the "Celebration Mix", was recorded for use as Coca-Cola's promotional anthem for the 2010 FIFA World Cup, hosted by South Africa.
+In 2010, a remix of the song, titled the "Celebration Mix", was recorded for use as Coca-Cola's promotional anthem for the 2010 FIFA World Cup, hosted by South Africa.
 This version reached number one in Germany, Switzerland and Austria and number two in Italy, the United Kingdom, and Ireland.

 Coca-Cola described the remix as "inspired by the joyous dance celebrations familiar to Africa."
 Coca-Cola integrated its jingle, well known from previous Coca-Cola commercials, into the mix, generating a direct association between the remixed song and the brand.
 New lyrics related to football were added, "let's rejoice in the Beautiful Game", and "see the champions take the field."
 A music video shows people playing the game, and goal celebrations.
 The song was used throughout the tournament, and featured on all worldwide versions of the Coca-Cola campaign.
 The song was also played at events for the FIFA World Cup Trophy Tour, where K'naan performed this version live for the first time, and featured on the online digital platform for the World Cup.
 He also performed at the World Cup kick-off concert.
-The music video for the remix includes a guest appearance by Malhar Chitnis.
+The music video for the remix includes a guest appearance by Damian Marley.
 The remix video was recorded in Estadio Centenario in Montevideo, the site of the first 1930 FIFA World Cup Final.
 The remix version appears on the Champion Edition of Troubadour.